-where n_m is the maximum number of tokens that a single wallet can lock. n_m can reasonably be set to S.
+where n_m is the maximum number of tokens that a single wallet can lock. n_m can reasonably be set to S. The parameters are written as denominators to match the implementation (which is integer-, not real-number-based).

 If n or t is 0, V is 0.
 The role of the parameters b and d is to make the voting power sub-linear in n and t, respectively.
 This means that: